Peeragogy/Peeragogy.github.io/action.md

 ### Ideas for final collaborative projects
 Some questions that end-of-term projects might address include the following:

 * Quantitative trends can be easily analysed, but how do we measure, e.g., whether our design patterns are actually useful?
 Does using the patterns produce a qualitative change in the group; e.g., do they lead to a feeling of happiness for participants?
 Can we understand and revise our thinking about collaboration using Christopher Alexander’s fifteen principles from the Nature of Order?
 * Are we successfully inventing new ways of relating that address the needs of people with limited access to educational opportunity?
 What does the global need look like?
 What inventions and interventions are out there now?
 What’s missing?
 * Can we extract re-usable patterns from the literature on MOOCS, crowdfunding and other collaborative or collective projects?
 What are the best ways we can “scale up” the Peeragogy project and this course?
-And/or, how would we make peeragogy a more effective practical approach for projects at the local scale? [m][n][o][p]
+And/or, how would we make peeragogy a more effective practical approach for projects at the local scale?
 * Can we develop our strategy for translating our learning within the Peeragogy project to (and from) diverse audiences?
 Who else should we be talking to?
 What other projects are doing similar things?
 * Borrowing a technique from religious studies, we can ask: how does Peeragogy differ from other related approaches?
 Is the world ready for a global peer learning movement?
 What can peer learning contribute to ongoing peer production efforts and vice versa?

 ### Assessment

 Students should consider the list of intended Learning Outcomes in this syllabus when working on their self-assessments.
-Michael Wride’s Guide to Self-Assessment (2017) will be discussed on the first day of class.
+Michael Wride’s *Guide to Self-Assessment* (2017) will be discussed on the first day of class.

+- **Maybe make a 60 second video to describe your envisioned or realized learning outcome.**

 ### Course Team

 Coordinator
 Joe Corneli (Contact details: holtzermann17@gmail.com, Subject: Tufts course)

-Potential Guests (to be added):
+### Potential Guests (to be added):

+- Puna-Rimam Ripiye
+- Yenn Lee
+- Mexico informal MOOC people?
-- ...
+- Cooperative University people?

 ### Textbook
 J. Corneli, C. J. Danoff, C. Pierce, P. Ricaurte, and L. Snow MacDonald, eds.
 The Peeragogy Handbook.
 3rd ed.
 Chicago, IL./Somerville, MA.: PubDomEd/Pierce Press, 2016.
 The latest version of the Handbook is available for free on Peeragogy.org.
+A 4th Edition is in development for publication on Public Domain Day, Jan.
+1, 2021.

 ### Additional Readings
 (Pick one or two of these to present, or argue for a substitution.)

 * Sher.
 Wishcraft: How to Get What You Really Want
 * Ralya.
 Unframed: The Art of Improvisation for Game Masters
 * Illich.
 Tools for Conviviality
 * Rosovsky.
 The University: An Owner's Manual
 * Ostrom, Understanding institutional diversity
-* Alexander et al. The Oregon Experiment
+* **Alexander et al. The Oregon Experiment, "The City is Not a Tree".** **(Ray)**
+* **Batchelor.
+After Buddhism, last chapter?** **(Ray)**
 * Benkler.
 Collective Intelligence
-* Weber.
-The Success of Open Source
+* **Weber.
+The Success of Open Source (Chris)**
 * Unger.
 Knowledge Economy
 * Jacobs.
 Dark Age Ahead
 * Aber.
 The Sustainable Learning Community
-* Hill.
-Essays on Volunteer Mobilization in Peer Production
+* **Hill.
+Essays on Volunteer Mobilization in Peer Production(Chris)**
 * Ranciere.
 The Ignorant Schoolmaster
-* Batchelor.
-After Buddhism
 * Mulholland.
 Re-imagining the Art School
 * Hassan.
 The Social Labs Revolution
-* Banathy.
-Designing Social Systems in a Changing World
+* **Banathy.
+Designing Social Systems in a Changing World** **(Joe)**
-* Freire.
-Pedagogy of Freedom: Ethics, Democracy, and Civic Courage
+* **Freire.
+Pedagogy of Freedom: Ethics, Democracy, and Civic Courage** **(Paola)**
+* **de Filipe** **Governance in online communities** **(Charlie)**
+* **"The convergence of digital commons with local manufacturing from a degrowth perspective: Two illustrative cases" Vasilis Kostakisa, Kostas Latoufis, Minas Liarokapisc, & Michel Bauwens (Charlotte) (plus a few recommended readings I'd like to explore on this topic)**

 ### Timetable
 A representative timetable is presented in this spreadsheet: http://bit.ly/2OItJNa  This will be jointly revised during the first week of class and kept up to date with any changes.